“This post may contain affiliate links. Please read my disclosure for more info.

 Sometimes being broke happens suddenly.
 Like losing your job or becoming separated.
 But a lot of times it creeps up on you.
 You’re doing all the right things.
-You’re working every day, taking care of kids, and you haven’t bought yourself anything nice in…. who knows when.
+You work hard, take care of kids, and you haven’t bought yourself anything nice in…. who knows when.

-You can struggle to keep your head above water, juggling bills like a magician for months or even years.
+You can struggle to keep your head above water for months, or even years.
 But sooner or later it all comes crashing down.
 An unexpected repair bill, a sickness or an emergency, when you have no emergency fund.
 Suddenly you’re in a hole that doesn’t seem reversible anytime soon.

 The first thing to realize is, that the numbers on your paycheck are not a reflection on your value as a person.
 Don’t fall into the trap of devaluing yourself because you happen to be struggling at this small time of your life.